 We did the tasting in their boutique shop attached to the winery in Scherwiller.
 The crémant wines here, both Alsace Riesling and the rosé Pinot Noir, have won awards, including national awards for crémant in France.

 By now fully loaded with bottles of wine in the car, and tastings of wine on the brain, we made our way back to Strasbourg.
 Thankfully, Marc himself shows admirable restraint on a daily basis and does not partake of the wine tasting, meaning the journey back was relatively uneventful!
 We said our goodbyes to Marc and our tour companions at the end of an extremely fun day out.

 I can really recommend the Vinoroute Wine Tours.
 The experience is not just about the wine tasting Alsace and all the delicious Alsace wines to buy, you really get a full day out in the culture of Alsace.
 This is a unique part of Europe, straddling two cultures and the tour gives you a sense of how this position has influenced the culture and the people.
 If you find yourself in the Strasbourg or Basel area in want of a days activity, there is no better way to soak up the local flavours than this.
 It’s even possible cycling Alsace on one of the many Alsace cycling routes.

 Alsace has a lot to offer, especially for food and wine lovers.
 Check out our other posts about the annual Agrogast Festival in August, or if you are visiting Alsace during the festive season then be sure not to miss the magical Strasbourg Christmas market.
-If you want to discover other amazing wine regions in France, then you could for example read this great post about How Bordeaux got its wine.
+If you want to discover other amazing wine regions in France, then you could, for example, read this great post about How Bordeaux got its wine.
 Do you have a friend who is a wine lover?
 Then check out this wine gifts post if you are looking for inspiration for the perfect wine present.